anusha414/aws_notes/README.md

 In our project we have created, Security Group with inbound rules source as other security group because IP addresses are not static and the nodes has to communicate with each other and control plane in EKS cluster. these security groups are automatically created and have sefl referencing rules.

-NOTE:- whenever a VPC is create a self referencing SG is created, whenever a EKS cluster is created or a node group is created a self referencing SG is created.
+NOTE:- whenever a VPC is created a self referencing SG is created, whenever a EKS cluster is created or a node group is created a self referencing SG is created.

+Important notes for EKS & VPC:-

+1. If there is any incoming traffic to any resources in the public subnet like load balancers they must have the inbound rules assigned on that particular port.
+2. If a node on which a pod is assigned has to pull the ECR image then it must have IAM role with neccessary permissions so that the ECR will let the node pull the image.
+3. If a node on which the pod is asigned is in private subnet, then u will get "imgpullbackoff" error because the node does not have access to internet so it cannot pull the image from ECR.
+4. To let the nodes in the private subnet communicate with other AWS services without using internet we will have to implement VPC endpoints.